 The DBHDS reviewer reviewed authorizations in (WaMS) Virginia Waiver Management System for individuals in this support level with authorization requests for these services.
-For the larger cohort (305 individuals), 100% of individuals reviewed had documented and approved authorizations.
+For the larger cohort (319 individuals), 98.1% (313) of the persons reviewed had approved authorizations.
+1.8% (6) persons reflected a pended authorization during the time period reviewed.
+The authorizations were further amended and approved.
 For the families reviewed in compliance indicator 7.22, families reporting did not identify authorizations as a barrier.
 This is consistent with the report from the previous review.
-The data in Table 4 reflects information gathered from families during interview with a DBHDS reviewer and demonstrates that all families interviewed reported challenges related to hiring and retaining skill staff due to rate of pay, length of onboarding during the hiring process and COVID, which has influenced almost all aspects of service provision during this review period across the state of Virginia during the review period (1/1/22-6/31/22).
-During this review 100% of the (305) plans were reviewed for ISP and attached schedule of supports.
-The schedule of supports reflected hours authorized with hours scheduled as a visual support for the individual and the system.
-The reviewer found that of the (305) records reviewed (5) 1.6 % of ISPs were missing the schedule of supports, which denotes a reduction from 7.7% of missing schedules in the previous report cycle.
+The data in Table 4 reflects information gathered from families during interview with a DBHDS reviewer and demonstrates that all families interviewed reported challenges related to hiring and retaining skill staff due to rate of pay during this review period FY23 O1O2 (6/1/22-12/31/22).
+During this review 100% of the (319) plans were reviewed for ISP and attached schedule of supports.
+The schedule of supports reflect hours authorized with hours scheduled as a visual support for the individual and the system of service.
+This was either found in the schedule of supports included in WaMs or as an attachment.
+The reviewer found that of the (319) records reviewed (6) 1.8 % of ISPs were missing the schedule of supports, which is consistent with the number of missing schedules in the previous report cycle.
 The DBHDS internal quality review process is for the information to be reviewed based on number of incidences to determine the need for a larger systemic review or individual technical support per case.

-The primary barriers to filling approved/authorized services hours as reported by families continue to be staffing shortages including recruitment and retention.
-Families reported this review period that the inability to recruit and retain skilled staff because of the lack of qualified applicants, competitive wages, and timeframe to process the applicants for onboarding to employment is too long and results in prospective staff locating other jobs.
+The primary barriers to filling approved/authorized services hours as reported by families continues to be staffing shortages including recruitment and retention.
+Families reported this review period that the inability to recruit and retain skilled staff because of the lack of qualified applicants and the lack of competitive wages results in prospective staff locating other jobs.
 The information was reported consistently across all five reporting regions in the state.
-Of the 49 families who provided feedback, 25 (51%) of respondents were families of children, whereas 24 (49%) were families of adults receiving services.
+Of the 72 families who provided feedback, 34 (47%) of respondents were families of children, whereas 38 (53%) were families of adults receiving services.

-The DBHDS reviewer completed a 100% ISP review of the 305 (B. The number of children and adults in Support Level 7 receiving in home or personal care services identified in their ISP).
-During this review (Jan 1, 2022 - June 30, 2022) the DBHDS reviewer did not receive feedback from any of the 49 family interviews that gaps in services for Personal Assistance, Respite, or In Home Supports resulted in a crisis service need that was unmet.
-It is of note that again this review cycle the family respondents, who utilized Appendix K, reported it was the only way they were able to meet their family member's needs due to the lack of providers.
+The DBHDS reviewer completed a 100% ISP review of the 319 (B. The number of children and adults in Support Level 7 receiving in home or personal care services identified in their ISP).
+During this review (June 1, 2022 - January 30, 2022) the DBHDS reviewer did not receive feedback from any of the 72 family interviews that gaps in services for Personal Assistance, Respite, or In Home Supports resulted in a crisis service need that was unmet.
+It is of note that again this review cycle the family respondents reported that the ability to utilize Appendix K is often the only way they were able to meet their family member's needs due to the lack of providers.
 (Appendix K is a standalone appendix that may be utilized by states during an emergency situation to request amendment to approved 1915 (c) waivers.
 It includes actions that states can take under the existing Section 1915 (c) home and community-based waiver authority in order to respond to an emergency).